vmware/cloud-provider-for-cloud-director/README.md

 ```
 vcd cse cluster info <kubernetes cluster name>
 ```
-2. Upload a certificate into the Trusted Certificates of the Organization using the VCD UI.
+2. Upload a certificate in Certificates Library of the Organization using the VCD UI.
 Name the certificate with the following format:
 ```
 <cluster ID>-cert
 ```